 You know how it goes.
 The resolutions are good, the first preparations already taken.
 Then, after a few days, the motivation seeps away like water on hot sand, and a bunch of excuses creep in.
 Why finish this book you couldn't wait to read when there are dozens more on the shelf?
 Why edit this document when you've just had another genius idea that could be so much better than the first?

 If you recognize this situation, then this article is exactly for you.
-ENPs of both the Thinking and Feeling variety are divergent thinkers and huge concept generators, throwing ideas out by the minute.
+Both ENTP and ENFP personality types are divergent thinkers and huge concept generators, throwing ideas out by the minute.
 The temptation to trash your current to-do list and catch up with the next great idea that is much, much better than the project you are sitting on is huge.
 Most ENPs struggle with these distractions, which explains why so many of them have a boatload of tasks, projects, ideas, plans and ambitions that have tailed off to stagnation, never to be picked up again.

 When it comes to sticking with it, you need to start managing the personality traits that are stopping you completing what you've started in the first place.
 Here are some tips to help ENFPs and ENTPs develop perseverance, tenacity and motivation, and work permanently and sustainably towards their goals.